 - 1. Apply research and evaluation methods and techniques in surveying, measuring and interpreting public opinion and the attitudes and values of appropriate internal and external audiences for effective public relations management. - 2.
 Apply the principles, theories, strategies, techniques, and practices of the public relations profession in the planning, development and execution of public relations campaigns and activities. - 3.
 Apply effectively legal and ethical considerations in decision-making. - 4.
-Identify, develop and apply appropriate communication tools, tactics and techniques for desktop publishing, page design, layout and other graphic elements. - 5.
-Design and execute a variety of projects to demonstrate use of research, situation analysis, planning, evaluation and assessment. - 6.
-Use a variety of new technology tools and software, including design and layout, presentation, creativity, calendar, research, and public relations management. - 7.
-Make professional oral presentations, with the appropriate and effective use of audio/visual aids. - 8.
-Identify a public relations problem for an organization or individual and propose an adequate solution, using the four-step public relations planning process. - 9.
-Conduct basic analytical scientific research in the practice of effective public relations management.
+Use a variety of new technology tools and software, including design and layout, presentation, creativity, calendar, research, and public relations management.